isthisthat/Pysheet/README.md

     Merge:
       --mergeSheet CSV, -m CSV
-                            Merge another spreadsheet to this file (can be used multiple times)
+                            Merge columns of another spreadsheet with current one (can be used multiple times)
       --mergeDelim DELIMITER, -M DELIMITER
                             The delimiter of mergeSheet.
 Default is comma (,) --mergeIdCol N, -I N  Column number (starting from 0) which contains the unique IDs of the mergeSheet.
-Default is 0 --mergeSkipCol N, -S N
+Default is 0 --mergeNoHeader, -N   mergeSheet does not contain a header row --mergeSkipCol N, -S N
                             Skip this number of rows from the top of the file